jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 168 Offence not to comply with notice to fix
 (1) A person commits an offence if the person fails to comply with a notice to fix.
-(2) A person who commits an offence under this section is liable to a fine not exceeding $200,000 and, in the case of a continuing offence, to a further fine not exceeding $20,000 for every day or part of a day during which the offence has continued.
+(2) A person who commits an offence under this section is liable on conviction to a fine not exceeding $200,000 and, in the case of a continuing offence, to a further fine not exceeding $20,000 for every day or part of a day during which the offence has continued.

 ## Part 3 — Regulatory responsibilities and accreditation